-FES Activity Deadline Requests for Changes to IDEA Scores Any request to change and/or remove IDEA scores from the prior academic year must be submitted in Activity Insight at the link Annual IDEA Scores.
-Scoring summary reports available to be generated.
-After the final year of data collection, the scoring summary reports include scores on faith integration submissions Change/Removal Request Form Located at the bottom paragraph of each set of IDEA scores recorded in the faculty account.
-Steps Log-into Activity Insight Click on Annual IDEA Scores link in the Advancement Portfolio section Click the edit pencil for the set of scores you would like changed or removed Scroll to the bottom of the web page, in the paragraph Click on the "web form" link Follow the instructions October 31 Custom Report to View IDEA scores FES 4: Scoring Summary Report Steps Log-into Activity Insight Click on Run Custom Reports link in the upper left navigational menu Choose FES 4: Scoring Summary Report and click the SELECT button to the right The date range, file format and paper size will be pre-set Click BUILD REPORT button Report will show IDEA scores, as well as other scores available for viewing Grievances/Disputes Any grievances related to annual goal setting, data collection, or removal of IDEA score must be registered with the faculty moderator using the grievance process (See Section 4.2) November 15 Contract Recommendations All department chair, Dean, and TTRP recommendations for extended contract and rank promotion are submitted in Activity Insight at the links: Extended Contract or Rank Promotion Recommendation in the Advancement Portfolio Data section Supervisors generate a FES 4: Scoring Summary Report for the years of evaluation and upload the report at the appropriate link January 15 Contract Recommendation Review Contract and promotion recommendations are available for review by the Office of the Provost.
-February 15 Contract Issuance April 1 Contracts are issued by the Office of the Provost and the Board Faith Integration Preview Submissions April 15
+FES Activity Deadline Requests for Exclusion of IDEA Scores Any request to exclude IDEA scores from the TES calculation must be submitted to the Office of Faculty Evaluation by October 1 in the year a contract decision is rendered.
+Each school will have its own process for agreeing on score exclusion on an annual basis.
+See Section 7.2 1. a.
+1) c) for details.
+October 1 of the year a contract decision is needed.
+Custom Report to View IDEA Scores FES 3: TES Report Steps: Log into Activity Insight Click on Run Custom Reports link in the upper left navigational menu Choose FES 3: TES Report and click the SELECT button to the right The date range, file format and paper size will be preset Click BUILD REPORT button Report will show IDEA score Grievances/Disputes Any grievances related to annual goal setting, data collection, or removal of IDEA score must be registered with the Faculty Moderator using the grievance process (See Section 4.2) November 15 Contract Recommendations All department chair, dean, and TTRP recommendations for extended contract and rank promotion are submitted in Activity Insight at the links: Extended Contract or Rank Promotion Recommendation in the Advancement Portfolio Data section Supervisors generate a FES 4: Scoring Summary Report for the years of evaluation and upload the report at the appropriate link January 15 Contract Recommendation Review Contract and promotion recommendations are available for review by the Office of the Provost February 15 Contract Issuance Contracts are issued by the Office of the Provost and the Board of Trustees April 1 Faith Integration Preview and Submissions Faith integration preview submissions due at faithintegration@apu.edu April 15

-FES Activity Deadline Faculty Enter Annual Activities Educator-Mentor, Scholar-Practitioner and Servant-Leader activities, as well as a narrative reflection, are entered by faculty into Activity Insight at the various links.
+FES Activity Deadline Faculty Enter Annual Activities Educator-Mentor (E-M), Scholar-Practitioner (S-P), Servant-Leader (S-L), Faith Integration (FI), and Professional Development (PD) activities, as well as a narrative reflection, are entered by faculty into Activity Insight at the various links.
 After entry, activity reports are generated and uploaded.
-In preparation for their meeting with the supervisor, faculty enter goals and expectations (and generate a report) for the upcoming year.
-Faculty Generate Activity Report Steps to generate FES 2: Activity Report Log-in to Activity Insight Click on Run Custom Reports link in the upper left navigational menu Choose FES 2: Activity Report and click the SELECT button to the right The date range, file format and paper size will be pre-set Click BUILD REPORT button Save the report to your computer for upload Faculty Upload Activity Report at Annual Reports and Reflections Link Steps to upload report Log-in to Activity Insight Click the Annual Reports and Faculty Reflection link in the Advancement May 31 Click the ADD A NEW ITEM button (I ote: if is there is already an item record created for the same academic year, click the edit pencil to append to the current record item; do not create multiple records items for the same academic year.)
-Click on the Store file link and browse to the saved report Fill in the form, including reflections as required.
-After all the fields are completed, click SAVE AND RETURN button
+In preparation for their meeting with the supervisor, faculty might be asked to enter goals and expectations (and generate a report) for the upcoming year.
+May 31 Faculty Generate Activity Report Steps to generate FES 2: Activity Report Login to Activity Insight Click on run Custom Reports link in the upper left navigational menu Choose FES 2: Activity Report and click the SELECT button to the right The date range, file format, and paper size will be preset Click BUILD REPORT button Save the report to your computer for upload Faculty Upload Activity Report at Annual Reports and Reflections Link Steps to upload report Login to Activity Insight Click the Upload Annual Reports and Faculty Reflection link in the Step 4 Evaluate Performance section Click on the ADD A NEW ITEM button (Note: if there is already an item record created for the same academic year, click the edit pencil to append to the current record item; do not create multiple records for the same academic year) Click on the Store file link and browse to the save report Fill in the form, including reflections as required After all field are complete, click the SAVE AND RETURN button Inform your supervisor that the report is ready for review Observation of Teaching Feedback Chair or chair designee enters feedback and uploads materials used in observation of teaching